ycm-core/ycmd/README.md

 non-semantic.

 There are also several semantic engines in YCM.
-There's a libclang-based completer and [clangd][clangd]-based completer that provides semantic completion for C-family languages. [clangd][clangd]-based completer doesn't support extra conf, you must have a compilation database.
+There's a libclang-based completer and [clangd][clangd]-based completer that both provide semantic completion for C-family languages.
+The [clangd][clangd]-based completer doesn't support extra conf; you must have a compilation database. [clangd][clangd] support is currently **experimental** and changes in the near future might break backwards compatibility.
 There's also a Jedi-based completer for semantic completion for Python, an OmniSharp-based completer for C#, a [Gocode][gocode]-based completer for Go (using [Godef][godef] for jumping to definitions), a TSServer-based completer for JavaScript and TypeScript, and a [jdt.ls][jdtls]-based server for Java.
 More will be added with time.